Table of Contents

 Clinical Features of Pediatric cholecystitis

 A girl with fever and severe abdominal pain.
-She has a fever and has been losing weight despite noticing abdominal bloating.
+She had a fever and has been losing weight despite abdominal bloating.
 She is rushed to the OR.
-Her BMI is 30.
-Pain is of acute nature, sharp character; located in the right upper quadrant.
-This abdominal pain radiates to the back.
-Ultrasonography reflects gallstones and thickened gallbladder wall.
+Her BMI is 30 kg/m2.
+The pain is of an acute nature with a sharp character, located in the right upper quadrant and radiating to the back.
+Ultrasonography reflects gallstones and a thickened gallbladder wall.

 What do her providers suspect she has?